-As my dissertation largely rests on creation of a classification algorithm, if it becomes too time-consuming or challenging, I will resort to using pre-classified data.
+As my dissertation largely rests on creation of a classification algorithm, if it becomes too time-consuming, I will resort to using pre-classified data.
 This would allow me to continue with my analysis.
+However, pre-classified data for Latvia does not include agricultural abandonment, which is a key land cover type within Latvia’s socio-economic history (Yin et al., 2018).
+I therefore will try to create my own classification.
 To effectively classify my data, I will use online tutorials, the help of my supervisors and the GEE user group.
 To ensure that I do not get too stuck, I will focus on one question at a time, so that I can have some complete results before moving on to the next task.
 This will prevent answering many questions to a sub-par standard rather than one question to a high standard.

-My dissertation is solely completed on a computer.
+If I become stuck on my first question after exhausting all resources made available, I will look at pre-classified land cover change with uniform pixel size.
+My dissertation will be completed on a computer.
 To prevent data loss due to file corruption or computer damage, I will be using GitHub, a version control software, to store all my files.
 I will therefore be able to access them on any device.
 GEE code is backed up within the software, but I will also be putting my scripts on GitHub to prevent file loss.

 Proposed timetable

-My key, self-imposed deadline is to have a full draft complete by 10th April 2019, so I have ample time to refine and edit.
-As stated in my risk mitigation section, I will structure my time so that if it becomes unreasonable for me to finish all aspects of my planned analysis, I will still be able to produce a complete dissertation.
+I plan to have a full draft complete by 10th April 2019, so I have ample time to refine and edit.

 References